FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 {{< /alert >}}

 ### General Disclaimers
-- You are not required to have Nexus Premium to install Path of the Dovahkiin , however, it is highly recommended.
+- You are not required to have Nexus Premium to install Masterstroke, however, it is highly recommended.
 Nexus Premium will cut your install time to a fraction of what it would be by automating both the mod download and mod install processes of installing the list.
-- As of version 1.0.0, Path of the Dovahkiin requires 158GB of hard drive space on top of the ~11GB Skyrim: Special Edition base files.
+- As of version 1.0.0, Masterstroke requires 256GB of hard drive space on top of the ~11GB Skyrim: Special Edition base files.
 Installing to an SSD/NVMe is not required, but also highly recommended.
 Download and installation times vary based on your computer and internet speeds, but expect the entire process to take a few hours.
 If you are installing the list without Nexus Premium, expect the process to take a couple of days of 8+ hour sessions downloading mods.
-- To maximize performance, both Skyrim: Special Edition and Path of the Dovahkiin should be installed on the same hard drive, ideally an SSD/NVMe.
+- To maximize performance, both Skyrim: Special Edition and Masterstroke should be installed on the same hard drive, ideally an SSD/NVMe.
 This is not required, just recommended if you want the smoothest gameplay experience.
-- If you are not familiar with the contents of this modlist, a complete documentation of every mod in the list including links to the mods is available on the POTD Modlist Spreadsheet.
+- If you are not familiar with the contents of this modlist, a complete documentation of every mod in the list including links to the mods is available on the Masterstroke Modlist Spreadsheet.
 - If you instead only wish for a brief overview of the major changes this modlist makes, you should refer to the Important Mods You Need to Know About of this document.
-- Autosaves for Path of the Dovahkiin are disabled.
+- Autosaves for Masterstroke are disabled.
 You should make your quicksave button your best friend (usually, the F5 key).
 - Continuing the last point, it is always better to save **before** entering a loading screen instead of after.
 After a loading screen it is very likely that scripts will be running for at least 30 seconds, so if you must save after a loading screen, at least wait that long before doing so.
 - Wabbajack does support updating an existing installation of a modlist.
 However, as part of this process, it does delete files that don't match with what it is installing.
 This includes RaceMenu presets, mods you've added/changed, and possibly even save files.
 It is a good practice to keep backups of your save files so that you can update safely.
-Saves are stored within the folder you install Path of the Dovahkiin to.
+Saves are stored within the folder you install Masterstroke to.
-- In Path of the Dovahkiin, NPCs and player characters are never nude.
+- In Masterstroke, NPCs and player characters are never nude.
 Underwear is worn by all NPCs and the player character and cannot be unequipped.
-- Adding to, changing, or removing from Path of the Dovahkiin is not supported.
-See the Adding to Path of the Dovahkiin section of this document for more details.
+- Adding to, changing, or removing from Masterstroke is not supported.
+See the Adding to Masterstroke section of this document for more details.
 - As many common issues as I could find have been documented in the Common Issues section of this document.
 Refer to this before asking for support.
-- If you want some tips related to getting started playing the list, refer to the Getting Started in Path of the Dovahkiin section of this document.
+- If you want some tips related to getting started playing the list, refer to the Getting Started in Masterstroke section of this document.
-- By default, Path of the Dovahkiin has the game running in exclusive fullscreen mode to assist with game performance.
+- By default, Masterstroke has the game running in exclusive fullscreen mode to assist with game performance.

 ### System Specifications
 The following system is ForgottenGlory's personal computer and is able to run the list at a constant 60FPS including ENB at 1440p monitor resolution.
 Use it as a guide to determine how your own computer might run the list.